 The Department of Ophthalmology at the University of Florida invites applications for a full-time faculty position at the rank of Assistant, Associate, or Full Professor specializing in Glaucoma to expand our academic practice.
 There is immediate opportunity to engage in a busy tertiary clinical practice in an established longstanding department with a brand new, state of the art clinic and surgery center.
 In addition to providing excellence in patient care, ample opportunities exist to develop independent and collaborative research and innovative education models in a diverse academic clinical department.
 To learn more about us, please visit https://eye.ufl.edu/.

 Salary, rank and tenure status will be commensurate with credentials and experience.
-The College of Medicine has an active faculty compensation plan, which includes incentives and bonuses.
-Employer will assist with relocation costs.
+The College of Medicine has an active faculty compensation plan, which includes incentives.
+Employer may assist with relocation costs.

 University employer-paid benefits include individual and family (spouse/domestic partner and children up to age 26) health insurance, life insurance, and long-term disability insurance.
 Retirement benefits include participation in 403(b) and 457 plans as well as an employer match.
 Professional liability protection and sovereign immunity are administered by the Florida Board of Governors self-insurance program.